 The Association was established in 2010, as a regional forum of Asian constitutional justice bodies.

-On July 12, 2010, the final meeting of the heads of the constitutional courts and equivalent bodies of Indonesia, Korea, Malaysia, Mongolia, Thailand, Uzbekistan and Philippines was held in Jakarta, Indonesia.
-It resulted in the adoption of Declaration on the establishment of the Association of Asian constitutional courts and equivalent bodies and its Statute.
+On July 12, 2010, the final meeting of the heads of the constitutional courts and equivalent institutions of Indonesia, Korea, Malaysia, Mongolia, Thailand, Uzbekistan and Philippines was held in Jakarta, Indonesia.
+It resulted in the adoption of Declaration on the establishment of the Association of Asian constitutional courts and equivalent institutions and its Statute.

-According to article 2 of the Statute, the Association shall operate as an autonomous, independent and non-political body.
-Its functions are to hold regular meetings of members, to organize symposiums, seminars and working visits, to ensure the exchange of experience of constitutional case law, to inform on their working methods and practice of constitutional control on working methods, to exchange views and ideas on institutional, structural and procedural issues related to public law and constitutional jurisdiction, as well as to provide technical and expert assistance while considering the appeals.
+According to the article 2 of the Statute, the Association shall operate as an autonomous, independent and non-political body.
+Its functions are to hold regular meetings of members, to organize symposiums, seminars and working visits, to facilitate sharing of experiences of constitutional case-law or adjudication, to promote the exchange of information on the working methods and constitutional case-law, to exchange views and ideas on institutional, structural and procedural issues related to public law and constitutional jurisdiction, as well as to provide technical and expert assistance while considering the appeals.

-Currently, 18 states have participated in the Association: Afghanistan, Azerbaijan, India, Indonesia, Kazakhstan, Republic of Korea, Kyrgyz Republic, Malaysia, Maldives, Mongolia, Myanmar, Pakistan, Russia, Philippines, Tajikistan, Thailand, Turkey, Uzbekistan.
+Currently, the Association consists of 19 member-states: Afghanistan, Azerbaijan, Bangladesh, India, Indonesia, Kazakhstan, Korea, Kyrgyz Republic, Malaysia, Maldives, Mongolia, Myanmar, Pakistan, Russia, Philippines, Tajikistan, Thailand, Turkey, Uzbekistan.

-Over the years, the Association were presided by the Constitutional Courts of Korea, Turkey and Indonesia and the Federal Court of Malaysia.
+Over the years, the Association was chaired by the Constitutional Courts of Korea, Turkey, Indonesia, the Federal Court of Malaysia.

 At the Board of Members Meeting on November 3, 2019 in Bali (Indonesia), the Constitutional Council of Kazakhstan was elected as the President of the Association for the period from 2019 – to 2021s.

-During the period of its activity, the members of the Association held three Congresses.
+During the period of its activity, the members of the Association held four Congresses.

 I Congress of the Association that also known as an inaugural Congress, was held on May 20 - 24, 2012 in Seoul, (Republic of Korea).
 The Congress adopted Seoul Declaration.